simon-anthony/VodafoneOEM/lib/python/README.md

 ```

 ## Headless Sessions
-The opening of the ${\color{red}keyring}$ is automatic from the Gnome desktop.
+The opening of the keyring is automatic from the Gnome desktop.
 However, we should be able to do this via an sshd login.

 ### Ordinary Login
 First we show a standalone example assuming a login session not from desktop; we shall only have the (current) shell running: